-Spiritual Christians are created in no other way than by Divine will and action.
-Those who constitute the membership of the Kingdom of God, without regard to any earthly institutional affiliation.
+Spiritual Christians are authentic Christians.
+They are created in no other way than by Divine will and action.
+These constitute the membership of the Kingdom of God, without regard to any earthly institutional affiliation.
 The true church is not a building or a piece of real estate.
 It is a spiritual body, it is called the "Body of Christ. " This body is universal, apart from any designation of race, creed or nationality, it is without any denominational label and without sectarian or geographical boundaries.
 The Bible reveals that we become Christians not by a religious rite, but by a Spiritual encounter with the person of God.
 God receives us in "friendship" and extends fellowship of his family to us.
 This fellowship is granted in the name of the only begotten Son of God, namely Jesus, Yeshua of Nazareth.
 He is the Messiah of Israel who is coming again to rule over the world.

 acknowledging this doctrine is one thing, but experiencing the transformative

 power of God, is quite another.
 The Gospel is a gospel not only of intellectual